EXPERT PROMPTING MASTERCLASS

 HOW WOULD YOU LIKE CHATGPT TO RESPOND:

-- Match my tone: if I'm casual, be casual; if formal, be formal
+- Match my tone: casual = casual, formal = formal

-- Keep responses under 300 words unless I ask for comprehensive analysis
+- Keep under 300 words unless I ask for comprehensive

 For concise output: